blocky/attestation-service-examples/esports_data_from_rimble/README.md

 2025-02-18.

-### Step 3: Create a parameterized Blocky AS function to attest team kill difference
+### Step 2: Create a parameterized oracle function to attest team kill difference

-Now let's implement the `teamKillDiffFromRimble` function in [`main.go`](./main.go).
+Now let's say that you want to compute a more custom statistic about the match like the difference in kills between the two teams on a specific map.
+We'll implement this oracle in the `teamKillDiffFromRimble` function in [`main.go`](./main.go).

 ```go